seanhagen/workernator/docs/designed.md

 run; including what arguments are required.
 The main reason for this is that this way we get to take full advantage of the type system.

-Other job-runner services are built to allow *any* kind of job to get run they have to rely on things like `interface{}/any` or JSON strings to provide data to a job when it starts.
+Other job-runner services are built to allow *any* kind of job arguments, which means often relying on `interface{}/any` or JSON strings to provide data to a job when it starts.
 This is not great; the conversion and manual type checking add effort better spent elsewhere, and additionally adds a potential bug-prone section to the code.

 Also, if we were just going to send JSON-in-a-string then why use GRPC?